George Buddy Król

 "Shouldn't we get out of here first?"

-Harry stood up. observed what he could, then waved me to leave.
+Chuck stood up, observed what he could, then waved me to leave.
 He turned out the light, closed the door with a cloth, and joined me back at the car.

 "Okay, call the police and tell them about a murder in a motel room."